neuralinterfaces/.github/profile/README.md

 We believe that brain-computer interfaces should be accessible to everyone.

 ## Key Projects
-- [Neurosys](https://github.com/neuralinterfaces/neurosys): A system overlay for providing neurofeedback.
+- [Neurosys SDK](https://github.com/neuralinterfaces/neurosys): An SDK for providing system-level neurofeedback.
 - [Commoners](https://github.com/neuralinterfaces/commoners): A build tool for authoring multi-platform applications.

 ## How Do I Contribute?